A CSS Parallax Scroll Effect For All Modern Browsers

 element is actually higher in the Z-axis, and therefore covers up the background image as needed.

 You can download the complete source code from my GitHub repository.
-This codeset includes the assets from the examples above and will allow you to play around with different values as needed to further understand how each of the CSS rules works and interact with each other.
+This codeset includes the assets from the examples above and will allow you to play around with different values as needed to further understand how each of the CSS rules works and interacts with each other.